 Privatizing public schools is the last thing America needs.
-The majority of the taxpayers “White” middle class and blue collar workers that voted for President Trump are the key beneficiaries of public schools and of course Blacks and Latino.
+The majority of the taxpayers “White” middle class and blue-collar workers that voted for President Trump are the key beneficiaries of public schools and of course Blacks and Latino.

-The school voucher system, while being marketed as cost-effective, in reality is creating a windfall for investors, who are reaping billions off this system, while not producing the quality education governments and parents are paying for.
+The school voucher system, while being marketed as cost-effective, in reality, is creating a windfall for investors, who are reaping billions off this system, while not producing the quality education governments and parents are paying for.
 In fact, the “voucher system” is for the benefit of those communities where education is driven by “political or religious” ideology, not by science and math and language.
 It is one way to deprive those who voted for Mr. Trump the right to demand improvement and investment in our public schools, responsive to local school board not to Wall Street.

-It is so ironic that in a country that is losing its industrial base, losing its edge in vocational and technical schools, with wide disparity between schools in affluent Zip codes and poor Zip codes, ‘education” is not a constitutional right, leaving it to counties and school districts to fund public schools through property taxes, resulting in a wide gap between public schools in Hollywood and those in South Side, Chicago.
+It is so ironic that in a country that is losing its industrial base, losing its edge in vocational and technical schools, with wide disparity between schools in affluent Zipcodes and poor Zip codes, ‘education” is not a constitutional right, leaving it to counties and school districts to fund public schools through property taxes, resulting in a wide gap between public schools in Hollywood and those in South Side, Chicago.

 Most Americans, you, like me, attended public schools ( same with my children) where we got a decent education without having to cough up thousands of dollars for private schools, which are in reality “For Profit” schools generating tens of millions of dollars to their shareholders at the expense of taxpayers.

 Yes, they tell you it’s “voucher” and they tell you “school choices”, when in fact it is taking tax dollars out of public schools and shifting it to owners of “charter schools”.
 There is no other way to explain it.
 Tax dollars being shifted to investors in “charter schools” rather than keeping the money in public schools, and keeping public schools affordable with needed investment and improvements.
-Of course, let us also not dismiss the “unspoken” reasons of killing public schools because they now serve the poor Whites and the Blacks.
+Of course, let us also not dismiss the “unspoken” reasons for killing public schools because they now serve the poor Whites and the Blacks.

-Here in rich Fairfax Country, we have some of the best schools in the country with top performance and all the schools in the country are of the same standards and the standards is not set based on the ZIP code.
+Here in rich Fairfax Country, we have some of the best schools in the country with top performance and all the schools in the country are of the same standards and the standards are not set based on the ZIP code.
 Will this change, most likely.